AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-script-actions-linux.md

 Resources used by the script must also be publicly available.

-Storing the files in an Azure Storage account or Azure Data Lake Store provides fast access, as both within the Azure network.
+Storing the files in an Azure Storage account provides fast access, as both within the Azure network.

 > [!NOTE]
 > The URI format used to reference the script differs depending on the service being used.
 For storage accounts associated with the HDInsight cluster, use `wasb://` or `wasbs://`.
 For publicly readable URIs, use `http://` or `https://`.